AdobeDocs/target.en/help/main/c-integrating-target-with-mac/cja4t/cja4t.md

 The three primary benefits of using [!DNL Customer Journey Analytics] data in [!DNL Target] are:

-* Marketers can dynamically apply [!DNL Customer Journey Analytics] success metrics or reporting segments to [!DNL Target] activity reports at any time.
+* Marketers can dynamically apply [!DNL Customer Journey Analytics] success metrics to [!DNL Target] activity reports at any time.
 It is not required to specify everything before running the activity.
 * A single source of data minimizes the variance that occurs when collecting data in two separate systems.
 * Your existing [!DNL Customer Journey Analytics] implementation collects all the required data.
 There is no need to implement mboxes on pages for the sole purpose of collecting data for reports.